tlswg/tls13-spec/draft-ietf-tls-tls13.md

 replay.
 Implementations are responsible for ensuring uniqueness of the identifier in this case.

+The "ticket_age" extension sent by the client SHOULD be used by servers to limit the time over which the first flight might be replayed.
+A server can store the time at which it sends a server configuration to a client, or encode the time in a ticket.
+Then, each time it receives an early_data extension, it can check to see if the value used by the client matches its expectations.

+The "ticket_age" value provided by the client will be shorter than the actual time elapsed on the server by a single round trip time.
+This difference is comprised of the delay in sending the NewSessionTicket message to the client, plus the time taken to send the ClientHello to the server.
+For this reason, a server SHOULD measure the round trip time prior to sending the NewSessionTicket message and account for that in the value it saves.

+There are several potential sources of error that make an exact measurement of time difficult.
+Variations in client and server clocks are likely to be minimal, outside of gross time corrections.
+Network propagation delays are most likely causes of a mismatch in legitimate values for elapsed time.
+Both the NewSessionTicket and ClientHello messages might be retransmitted and therefore delayed, which might be hidden by TCP.

+A small allowance for errors in clocks and variations in measurements is advisable.
+However, any allowance also increases the opportunity for replay.
+In this case, it is better to reject early data than to risk greater exposure to replay attacks.

+#### Ticket Age

+%%% Key Exchange Messages
+       struct {
+           uint64 ticket_age;
+       } TicketAge;

+When the client sends the "early_data" extension, it MUST also send a "ticket_age" extension in its EncryptedExtensions block.
+This value contains the time elapsed since the client learned about the server configuration that it is using, in milliseconds.
+This value can be used by the server to limit the time over which early data can be replayed.

 ### Server Parameters

 ####  Encrypted Extensions

 When this message will be sent:

-> The EncryptedExtensions message MUST be sent immediately after the ServerHello message.
+> In all handshakes, the server MUST send the EncryptedExtensions message MUST be sent immediately after the ServerHello message.
 This is the first message that is encrypted under keys derived from ES.
+If the client indicates "early_data" in its ClientHello, it MUST also send EncryptedExtensions immediately following the ClientHello and immediately prior to the Finished.

 Meaning of this message:

-> The EncryptedExtensions message simply contains any extensions which should be protected, i.e., any which are not needed to establish the cryptographic context.
+> The EncryptedExtensions message contains any extensions which should be protected, i.e., any which are not needed to establish the cryptographic context.

 The same extension types MUST NOT appear in both the ServerHello and EncryptedExtensions.
 If the same extension appears in both locations, the client MUST rely only on the value in the EncryptedExtensions block.
 All server-sent extensions other than those explicitly listed in {{server-hello}} or designated in the IANA registry MUST only appear in EncryptedExtensions.
 Extensions which are designated to appear in ServerHello MUST NOT appear in EncryptedExtensions.
 Clients MUST check EncryptedExtensions for the presence of any forbidden extensions and if any are found MUST terminate the handshake with an "illegal_parameter" alert.

+The client's EncryptedExtensions apply only to the early data with which they appear.
+Servers MUST NOT use them to negotiate the rest of the handshake.

 Structure of this message: